-The Following are examples found in Occult ABC:
+The following are examples found in the book Occult ABC:

 These are not uncommon occurrences found in a spiritist’s family: accidents, suicides, mental disorders, etc. which are severe attacks from satan’s kingdom.
 Frequent accidents and suicides seem to be a familiar phenomenon in the world of the occult.